 Airbnb enhances scalability and reliability with modern deployment tools:

-Airbnb’s ability to serve millions globally stems from its smart use of established technologies combined with cutting-edge tools, creating a flexible and scalable infrastructure to meet ever-growing demands [4].
+Airbnb’s ability to serve millions globally stems from its smart use of established technologies combined with cutting-edge tools, creating a flexible and scalable infrastructure to meet ever-growing demands.
+Its engineering blog has documented, for instance, how Apache Airflow orchestrates the complex data workflows behind its data engineering and machine learning work.

 3. WordPress’s Technology Stack